RZZT/Company-Documents/Committee Terms of Reference/funding-committee.md

 ## Membership

+The Funding Committee consists of:

+- the Company Secretary,
-The Funding Committee consists of the Company Secretary and one Director appointed by the Directors.
+- one Director appointed by the Directors, and
+- a person with sufficient expertise on free software and open source projects, as determined by the Directors.

 ## Powers and responsibilities